 While were weren’t trying to find Paco per se, we were trying to find a family member who knew him, and could provide me with his e-mail address.
 Or, conversely, pass on my contact info.
 The workers at the Olive Oil Factory suggested we inquire at a local restaurant.
 It is run by two Fajardo brothers, so a good place to start.
 These are not the brothers we ran into, but much older (uncles?).
 At the restaurant, we asked one of the brothers if he knew Paco.
 “I am Paco”, he said.
 With both Heidi and I talking, we said that we were looking for a Paco with a younger brother and sister, all of them in their 20’s / 30’s.

-The man thought for a moment, and asked, “Rubio?” while pointing at Anya’s head.
+The man thought for a moment, and asked, “Rubio?” while pointing at our daughter’s head.
 “Is this Paco blonde?”.
 I thought about it, and nodded that yes, the Paco that we’re trying to find is blonde.
 He suggested we go to the farmacia (pharmacy) in the center of town and ask there.

 We drive a little bit, and walk a bit, and find the pharmacy.
 I’m in line behind an elderly gentlemen, and when he’s finished, I ask the lady behind the counter if she knows Paco Fajardo or his mother, and I show her a picture of the Fajardo Mother.
 I tell her that I’m looking for the Paco that has a sister and brother.
 The lady is a bit suspicious of me, but the gentleman she was helping says, “I know where she lives.”